bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Describe semantic HTML
+1. What is the DOM?

-2. Understand when and how to use CSS reset
+2. What is an event?

-3. Understand the use of the command line interface (CLI)
+3. What is an event listener?

-4. Explain git commands and why git is valuable to a team of developers.
+4. Why would we convert a NodeList into an Array?

-5. Define mobile-first design in your own words, and the difference in layout types.
+5. What is a component?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions